yash-chaudhary/ros2_sim_ws/README.md

 Contains launch files that will launch ROS2 nodes in docker and launch GUI apps in host machine.

 #### `sam_bot_gazebo`
-Contains world files
+Contains world files.

 #### `sam_bot_application`
-Contains ROS2 nodes for navigation
+Contains ROS2 nodes for navigation.

 ## Implementation
 Below is a graphic depicting the relationship between different parts of this workspace